-To send flowers in memory of Rosemary H Anderson (Hetherington), please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Rosemary H Anderson (Hetherington), please visit our Heartfelt Sympathies Store.

 It is with great sadness that the family of Rosemary Anderson (nee Hetherington), announce her passing on January 20, 2019.
 Born on Staten Island in 1951 to the late Vivian (Delaney) and John Hetherington.
 Rosemary lived on Staten Island until moving to New Jersey in 1977, ultimately residing in Stirling, NJ, for the last 37 years.